 FOSC 301 will run in the second semester.
 Two one-hour Lectures will be held per week.
 Students should allocate 12 hours per week to this course over the semester.
 This time includes lectures, laboratories, completion of reports and independent study.

-- Text books are not required for this paper, but it is recommended that students refer
+Text books are not required for this paper, but it is recommended that students refer to:

 Other texts or literature references on specific topics will be provided in lectures, available online, in the Food Science Library or the University Science Library.